Updated (June 3 2020)

 The price of one pick up last season at the market was 80 thousand Naira The last harvest I recorded was 2.
 5 trucks per acre which are about 6 trucks per hectare.

 The markets in the south are LAGOS Oshodi Arena market in the army barracks.
 Mile 12 and Ketu markets along Ikorodu road.

 ABEOKUTA Lafenwa and kuto Elega and Shiun markets

 IT IS VERY IMPORTANT FOR YOU TO PRICE AND NEGOTIATE BEFORE YOU LOAD TO THESE MARKETS.

-You can find more information on planting watermelon in Nigeria in a fantastic and well illustrated PDF document created for Food and Agricultural Organisation of United Nations created by A.A.
+You can find more information on planting watermelon in Nigeria in a fantastic and well-illustrated PDF document created for the Food and Agricultural Organisation of the United Nations created by A.A.
 Adekunle, A.O.
 Fatunbi, S. Adisa and O.A.
 Adeyemi.
 URL of the document is here.